 Corbin.
 Her vocal studies were done with

 soprano Colette Rice and mezzo-soprano DeVera Thomas (second generation

 by mezzo-sopranos Jennifer Larmore and Jan DeGaetani, and by avant-garde vocalists

 as well: “I love all things artistic,” she says.
 She performs in concert as a pianist, and as

-a dancer on the opera stage; she is also a theatrical makeup artist.
-In addition, she is a professional graphic
+a dancer on the opera stage; she is also a theatrical makeup artist, graphic

 a winner and finalist in national photography contests and a finalist in a